UKHomeOfficeForms/hof-guide/wiki/HOF_Framework/govuknotify.md

 9. Select the permissions for the key
 10. Store the key safely

-> Store the `Template ID` and `API key` as env values and use as needed in  appropriate in the application
+> Store the `Template ID` and `API key` as env values and use as needed in the application